-Productivity in the United Kingdom averaged 75.20 points from 1971 until 2019, reaching an all time high of 101.60 points in the fourth quarter of 2017 and a record low of 42.40 points in the first quarter of 1971.
-This page provides the latest reported value for - United Kingdom Productivity - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Office for National Statistics
+Productivity in the United Kingdom averaged 75.47 points from 1971 until 2020, reaching an all time high of 101.80 points in the fourth quarter of 2019 and a record low of 42.40 points in the first quarter of 1971.
+This page provides the latest reported value for - United Kingdom Productivity - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+United Kingdom Productivity - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020. source: Office for National Statistics

 Productivity in the United Kingdom is expected to be 101.90 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Productivity in the United Kingdom to stand at 102.00 in 12 months time.
 In the long-term, the United Kingdom Productivity is projected to trend around 102.50 points in 2021, according to our econometric models.